 “The Division of Computing, Data Science, and Society is a transformative new organization on campus, connecting students and faculty across departments and divisions to place Berkeley at the forefront of path-breaking research and education,” said Executive Vice Chancellor and Provost Paul Alivisatos.
-“The Data Hub will be the home base for this dynamic new teaching, learning, and research environment.”
+“The Gateway will be the home base for this dynamic new teaching, learning, and research environment.”

 Across campus, researchers are advancing the state of the art and using data science, machine learning, artificial intelligence and advanced statistics to tackle data sets and address questions that were once insurmountably complex, from public health and human welfare to fundamental science.

 These technologies are also transforming how society as a whole operates: As computing spreads into many areas of life, machine learning algorithms are increasingly being used to set bail, decide who gets access to health care, and determine who might be likely to recommit a crime; and artificial intelligence is poised to one day help us drive our cars or even care for our parents as they age.

 “To ensure these systems and tools are used ethically and responsibly, experts in computing and data science must work closely with ethicists, sociologists, legal scholars and others at every step of the process,” Chayes said.
 “And for these collaborations to happen, these disparate groups need a space to work together.”